 Bryan Walpert is a poet, fiction writer, scholar, essayist and editor.
-His work is characterised by an interest in marrying intellect to feeling, often employing as one reviewer observed, “the language and the prism of science and philosophy to try to rein in and explain the vicissitudes of life.”
-Lynn Freeman said in an interview with him on Radio New Zealand National, “Your poems [are] dense with meaning and layers.”
+His work, encompassing nine books, is characterized by an interest in marrying intellect to feeling, often employing as one reviewer observed, “the language and the prism of science and philosophy to try to rein in and explain the vicissitudes of life.”
+His work is notable for its interest in structure and for a compression that rewards multiple readings.
+Lynn Freeman in an interview with him on Radio New Zealand, called his poems “dense with meaning and layers.”

-His work has won a number of awards, including the James Wright Poetry Award from the Mid-American Review and first prize in the New Zealand Poetry Society International Poetry Competition.
-His work has been shortlisted for, among others, the Rattle Poetry Prize (U.S.) and the Montreal International Poetry Prize.
+His poetry has won the James Wright Poetry Award from the Mid-American Review and first prize in the New Zealand Poetry Society International Poetry Competition and has been shortlisted for, among others, the Rattle Poetry Prize (U.S.) and the Montreal International Poetry Prize.